WarAndPeace26/Obsidian-notes/Misc/Hamza/Puns.md

 >> **"STOP SUCKING MY WIFE'S TITS!!!!"**
 6. Mt Rushmore ripped off Naruto.
 7. How do japanese people say hello to their dogs?
 Konnichihuahua
+8. Girl, are you asinine?
+Cus that ass makes you a nine.